dmachard/go-dnscollector/docs/configuration.md

 The configuration of DNS-collector is done through one yaml file named [`config.yml`](https://github.com/dmachard/go-dnscollector/blob/main/config.yml).
 When the DNS-collector starts, it will look for the config.yml from the current working directory.

-A typically configuration in [multiplexer](./docs/running_mode.md) mode would have one or more collector to receive DNS traffic, and severals loggers to process the incoming traffics.
+A typically configuration in [multiplexer](./running_mode.md) mode would have one or more collector to receive DNS traffic, and severals loggers to process the incoming traffics.
 You can take a look to the list of config [`examples`](examples.md).

+## Global

 You can find the global settings below